juhahinkula/hhmobile/README.md

 ### Tenacious

 The React Native app to keep ideas, dreams and aspirations.
-Authentication and saving is implemented by using Firebase.
+Authentication and saving is implemented by using the Firebase.

 ![screenshot]({{ site.baseurl }}/img/tenac2.png) ![screenshot]({{ site.baseurl }}/img/tenac1.png) ![screenshot]({{ site.baseurl }}/img/tenac3.png)

 ### Project Manager

 A project manager app built with React Native.
-Create tasks for your projects, organize them using custom categories, and track their progress with project milestones.
+Create tasks for your projects, organize these using custom categories, and track their progress with project milestones.

 ![screenshot]({{ site.baseurl }}/img/screenshot-2.png) ![screenshot]({{ site.baseurl }}/img/screenshot-3.png) ![screenshot]({{ site.baseurl }}/img/screenshot-4.png)